wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 * Span altering rules (new in proxy 4.38)

-The rules make it possible to address data quality issues in the data flow when fixing the problem at the source is not possible.
+The rules make it possible to address data quality issues in the data flow when it's not possible to fix the problem at the source.
 For example, you could have a rule "before the point line is parsed, replace invalid characters with underscores" to allow points that would be rejected to get to the Wavefront service.

 ## Rule Configuration File